-There are two tabs, one for software that is associated with an OSI, and one for software that isn't.
+There are four tabs: one for software that is associated with an OSI of any type, one for software that is associated with a client OSI, one for software that is associated with a server OSI, and one for software that isn't associated with an OSI at all.
 Software records listed in the Unassigned to OSIs tab are still used in reconciliation.
 You can use the Unassigned to OSI functionality to capture summary software liability that you don't want to create manually or can't import (for example, if you can't get data from beyond a firewall).

 It is time to start thinking about some of the features of licenses.
 Some license agreements allow you to use a different product or version from that named on the license: licenses can be associated with a suite(a collection of software products that have their own executables and which are covered by a single license) or a bundle(a collection of software products covered by a single license that has an executable for the primary product as well as for the supporting products), so that several executables are covered by a single license; or they might allow downgrading(the allowed use of a license for an earlier version of a product) or (more rarely) upgrading(the allowed use of a license for a later version of a product), so that different versions are covered by a single license.

 Click a Yes link in the Overlapped column to see a list of all the software overlapped by a product.
 In the example below, the Office 2010 installed on the OSI AC-TWIST-TT is covered by a downgrade from an Office 2013 license:

 You can create policies that distinguish between software that is on an approved list, a mandatory list, or an unapproved list.
 The Policy State column identifies if software is in one of these lists.
 For more information, see the link provided below.